 Noctilucent Clouds in Scotland

-On one of my many attempts to photograph the Aurora Borealis, I have on the rare occasion seen strange clouds in the sky.
+On one of my many attempts to photograph the Aurora Borealis, I have on the rare occasion seen strange clouds in the dark night sky.
 I didn't realise it at the time but these clouds were called Noctilucent clouds (NLCs) and are actually a very rare sight in Scotland.
 The photo below is the only time I've taken a photo of the "night shining clouds", but other photographers have some much more impressive examples.

 What are Noctilucent Clouds?

 Rare cloud formations that form at very high altitude in the night sky in northern hemisphere countries during the summer months.
-The clouds look very ethereal/electric in shades of luminous blue and silver, like something out of a sci-fi movie.
+The highest clouds look very ethereal/electric in shades of luminous blue and silver, like something out of a sci-fi movie.
 They could be described as electric streaks, claw marks or vapour trails in the sky and look very apocalyptic!

 How do Noctilucent Clouds form?